fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 `declearn`'s `Regularizers` are objects that enable the use of `Regularizer`, which add a additional term to the loss function one wants to Optimize through the use of optimizer.
 It mainly helps to get a more generalizable model, and prevents overfitting.

-The optimization equaion yields to:
+The optimization equation yields to:

 $w_{t+1} := w_t - \eta \nabla_k L(w) + \alpha \norm {w}$
 `Regularizers` should be used with an Optimizer.
-For instance, SGD with Ridge regression, or Adam with Lasso regression. [`FedProx`]() is also considered as a regularization.
+For instance, SGD with Ridge regression, or Adam with Lasso regression. [`FedProx`](https://arxiv.org/abs/1812.06127) is also considered as a regularization.

 **Usage**: